My photo Album

 The Kids' Corner

 I tell my grandchildren that books are like friends.
-They keep you company, give you a good time, and what’s more, they are always available.
+They keep you company, give you a good time, and are always available.
 I also tell them what my dad told me, “The more you read, the more you know, and the more interesting life is.”
-Besides, words can be fun playdates too.
+What's more, statistics show that kids who read 20 minutes a day will likely score better than 90% of their peers on standardized tests.